mermaidpurse/wrapsher/docs/roadmap.md

   could be better if the referenced type was pointed to (would save a dereference).
 But long-term the whole garbage avoidance/collection scheme may need to be revisited.
+- the core module should contain the `env` functionality;
+  including core should get you everything that is accessible that is required by posix.

 ## MVP